Soft Lattice Modules that Behave Independently and Collectively: Related work

-Another major distinction between this work and prior is that, with the exception of Kwok finger robots, none of these robots demonstrated self-assembly.
-The Kwok finger robots and the Omniskins are used to demonstrate manipulation, but as grippers on manipulators, not as 2-D surfaces.
+Another major distinction between this work and prior is that,\secondversion{with the exception of}\hlsecondversion{except}Kwok finger robots, none of these robots demonstrated self-assembly, \hlsecondversion{including self-locomotion and attachment.}\secondversion{The Kwok finger robots and the Omniskins are used to demonstrate manipulation, but as grippers on manipulators, not as 2-D surfaces.}\hlsecondversion{Jellocube is a soft robot that can jump individually~{\cite{Li2019JelloCubeAC}}.
+Usevitch et al.~{\cite{isoperi}} designed a modular shape soft robot allowing for shape-changing, punctuated rolling and manipulation, but none of them show attachment functionality.}

+\hlfinalversion{Although rolling or jumping locomotion might be faster}\cite{Li2019JelloCubeAC,isoperi,CBalls_Chen_2019}, \hlfinalversion{in this paper, we focus on walking and sliding motions as they provide the needed precision for docking, as well as multi-module locomotion.}